richie-south/flying-functions/README.md

   "secretId": "SECRET ID TO REMOVE/UPDATE/VIEW", "name": "NAME OF FLYING FUNCTION",
   "code": "CODE FOR FLYING FUNCTION",
-  "invocations": "NUMBER OF INVOCATIONS FOR FLYING FUNCTION", "createdAt": "TIME OF CREATION",
+  "HTTPType": "HTTP REQUEST TYPE FOR YOUR FLYING FUNCTION", "invocations": "NUMBER OF INVOCATIONS FOR FLYING FUNCTION", "createdAt": "TIME OF CREATION",
   "updatedAt": "TIME OF LATEST UPDATE",